devglg/yfinance_utils/README.md

 - **Real life be like: "Trump won with Elon financing..."**
 ![tesla](https://github.com/devglg/yfinance_utils/blob/main/assets/images/tsla.png)

+> "There are two methods in software design.
+One is to make the program make the program so complicated, there are no obvious errors.
+The other is to do it so simple, there are obviously no errors".
+This is meant to be the latter.

 > [!IMPORTANT]
 > Some files still have the old apache 2 license text. they are not, this whole project is GPL3 licensed, not apache 2.
 Could have used a little more planning.